eguvenc/Auth/README.md

 If multifactor authentication is not used, system saves all identities as <kbd>permanent</kbd>.

-### Mongo Table Driver
+### Mongo Provider

-If you want to use Mongo table driver, add the Mongo service provider from the commong file.
+If you want to use Mongo table driver, add the Mongo service provider from the common file.
 Remember updating the connection information in the service provider.

 ```php
 // $container->addServiceProvider('ServiceProvider\Database');